mikeschinkel/packer-vars/README.md

 ## Epilogue

-I tested this in Packer 1.18.3 but I _swear_ that earlier versions of Packer didn't through warnings but instead stopped with an error.
+I tested this in Packer `1.18.3` but I _swear_ that earlier versions of Packer threw errors and failed to buiild instead of throwing warnings.
 Or at least that is what I remember.

 So a warning is not as bad as an error, and if it never threw an error and always provided a warning then, as they say, my bad.